Rohan-9498/Olympic-Games-Analytics-Project-/README.md

 Olympic Games Analytics Project in Apache Spark for beginner using Databricks

 ## Overview
-As one of the spark case use, we will discuss the analysis of Olympics dataset using Apache Spark in Scala,we will explore a dataset on the modern Olympics Games, including all the Games from Athens 1896 to Rio 2016.
+As one of the spark case use, we have discuss the analysis of Olympics dataset using Apache Spark in Scala,we have explore a dataset on the modern Olympics Games, including all the Games from Athens 1896 to Rio 2016.
 Data exploration about the recent history of history Olympics Games.
 ## Project objective
 Objective of this Project is to Analyze data (Olympic Game) in Apache Spark using Databricks Notebook(Community edition).